SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/best-practices/tenant-status/check-status.md

 # Check tenant status

-Each tenant has a status page where you can check its state to ensure your application remains stable and responds accordingly.
+Each tenant has a [status page][2] where you can check its state to ensure your application remains stable and responds accordingly.

 ## Pre-requisites